 Gum disease, or periodontitis, is a serious dental problem caused by a buildup of plaque that hardens into tartar.
 As tartar accumulates, it harbors bacteria and breaks down soft tissue around the gums.
 Periodontitis ultimately destroys the tissue surrounding your teeth and the bone that holds your teeth in place.
 Tooth loss is the most serious and obvious indicator of gum disease.
 Additionally, there are links between gum disease and stroke, heart disease, and diabetes.

-Edmond, OK dentist Dr. Bryan Bumpas is passionate about helping patients fight gum disease and restore oral health.
-If you think you may have periodontitis, call Prairie Dental Group at 405.254.0656 or request a consultation with Dr. Bumpas online.
+Our dentist in Edmond, OK is passionate about helping patients fight gum disease and restore oral health.
+If you think you may have periodontitis, call Prairie Dental and Dr. Brian Bumpas at 405.254.0656 or request a consultation with Dr. Bumpas online.

 Signs of Gum Disease

 Gingivitis, or gum inflammation, is one of the first indicators of progressing gum disease.
 There are also other symptoms that can include:

 - Mouth sores

 Have you noticed any of these symptoms?
 Please contact our Edmond, OK office.
 We help patients receive the treatment they need to eliminate gum disease and retain their smiles.

 Scaling and Root Planing

 Gingivitis is easily treated by our hygienists scaling and polishing teeth.
 However, if gingivitis is left untreated, the condition will progress and the roots will need a planing.
 Scaling and planing are non-surgical procedures that offer a deep clean.
 Unlike regular dental cleaning, this deep cleaning goes under the gum line.
 Scaling also removes tartar from above and below the gum line.
 The rough surfaces of tooth roots smoothed out during root planing to help gums reattach to your tooth.
 Deep scaling and root planing are usually broken down into one section of the mouth per appointment to allow for adequate healing time.